 Check the labels for your vegetables as well.
 The olives, artichokes, peppers, and other marinated vegetables should be packed in olive oil or vinegar with no additives.

-Of course, you'll want to cut everything in bite-size pieces before adding the dressing.
-The homemade Italian dressing is super simple---just add extra virgin olive oil, red wine vinegar, garlic, herbs, salt, and pepper to a jar and shake.
+Of course, you'll want to cut everything in bite-size pieces before adding the vinaigrette dressing.
+The homemade Italian dressing is super simple - just add extra virgin olive oil, red wine vinegar, garlic, dried oregano, fresh herbs, salt, and pepper to a jar and shake (or whisk together in a small bowl).

 While traditional Italian antipasto usually includes fresh mozzarella or provolone cheese, I leave out the cheeses to keep it dairy-free and paleo.
 There is so much flavor in the rest of the ingredients you don't miss it!